Reference management software

-Reference management software, citation management software, or bibliographic management software is software for scholars and authors to use for recording and utilising bibliographic citations (references) as well as managing project references either as a company or an individual.
-Once a citation has been recorded, it can be used time and again in generating bibliographies, such as lists of references in scholarly books, articles and essays.
-The development of reference management packages has been driven by the rapid expansion of scientific literature.

-These software packages normally consist of a database in which full bibliographic references can be entered, plus a system for generating selective lists of articles in the different formats required by publishers and scholarly journals.
-Modern reference management packages can usually be integrated with word processors so that a reference list in the appropriate format is produced automatically as an article is written, reducing the risk that a cited source is not included in the reference list.
-They will also have a facility for importing the details of publications from bibliographic databases.
+Reference management software, citation management software, or bibliographic management software is software that stores a database of bibliographic records and produces bibliographic citations (references) for those records, needed in scholarly research.
+Once a record has been stored, it can be used time and again in generating bibliographies, such as lists of references in scholarly books and articles.
+Modern reference management applications can usually be integrated with word processors so that a reference list in one of the many different bibliographic formats required by publishers and scholarly journals is produced automatically as an article is written, reducing the risk that a cited source is not included in the reference list.
+They will also have a facility for importing bibliographic records from bibliographic databases.

-Reference management software does not do the same job as a bibliographic database, which tries to list all articles published in a particular discipline or group of disciplines.
+Reference management software does not do the same job as a bibliographic database that tries to store records of all publications published within a given scope such as a particular academic discipline or group of disciplines.
 Such bibliographic databases are large and have to be housed on major server installations.
-Reference management software collects a much smaller database, of the publications that have been used or are likely to be used by a particular author or group, and such a database can easily be housed on an individual's personal computer.
+Reference management software collects a much smaller database, of the publications that have been used or are likely to be used by a particular researcher or group of researchers, and such a database can easily be stored on an individual's personal computer.

-Apart from managing references, most reference management software also enables users to search references from online libraries.
-These online libraries are usually based on Z39.50 public protocol.
-Users just need to specify the IP address, database name and keywords to start a Z39.50 search.
-It is quicker and more efficient than a web browser.
-However, Z39.50 is a little out of date.
-Some popular scientific websites, such as Google Scholar, IEEE Xplore and arXiv, do not support the Z39.50 protocol.
+Many reference management applications enable users to search bibliographic records in online bibliographic databases and library catalogs.
+An early communications protocol used to access library catalogs, and still in service at many libraries, is Z39.50, which predated the invention of the World Wide Web.
+Although Z39.50 is still in use, today most bibliographic databases are available as web sites that allow exporting selected bibliographic records in various bibliographic data formats that are imported by reference management software.